We have the privilege of interacting with people from all walks of life who need our product. Sometimes they want an award for excellence, other...

 Keep Your Coin to 2” or Less

-Size matters when it comes to the look and price of your challenge coin order.
-AllAboutChallengeCoins can help you make a coin as big as a dinner platter, but be prepared to pay a premium for a coin of that size.
 Bigger coins require bigger molds and more materials to produce, which means production costs naturally increase.
-Adjusting to a smaller size type is a quick and easy way to fit an order of challenge coins down to a more manageable budget.
+Adjusting to a smaller size type is a quick and easy way to fit the order of challenge coins down to a more manageable budget.

 Choose the Right Coin Type for Your Design